≪ Go to our review of Infant Car Seats

 RELATED REVIEW: The Best Infant Car Seats of 2018

 Our Analysis and Hands-on Test Results

 The comparison chart shown here presents the overall scores for each seat tested in this review, including the Doona (in blue).
 While the Doona didn't rank in the top four we were impressed with its innovative design and ease of use this niche product offers for busy parents on the go that frequent public transportation.

 The sections below provide additional details on the Doona's performance in our tests compared to the competition.

-The Doona earned the lowest score for crash tests in this review with a 3 of 10.
+The Doona earned a disappointing score for crash tests in this review with a 3 of 10, the bottom of the group.
 In our evaluation of the crash test results, the Doona had the worst combined test results.
 The Doona meets the Federal minimum requirements for safety, and is therefore considered safe.
 There is nothing discovered in our crash tests to indicate that the Doona is not safe or meeting the requirements set forth in the federal guidelines.